thetschulian/dailyUsed/PaloAlto/cli-commands.md

 set cli pager off
 set cli config-output-format set
--> this sets the CLI Output to "set" so you can use the commands as a documentation for example
+    -> this sets the CLI Output to "set" so you can use the commands as a documentation
 ```